roman-milk/roman-milk.github.io/mom-trained-by-dauhgter.md

  "Yes, Kaylee.
 I don't want our relationship built anymore on the traditional mother-daughter hierarchy.
 If anything, sometimes you should be in charge."

  "What do you mean?" she asked, her head seeming to be spinning in circles.
-Report_Story #3